Waiouru: Infrastructure development

 Pack-tracks had been formed in the 1870s, after traces of gold were discovered in 1869, 30 km north-east of Waiouru on Mr. Lyon's run at Kereru.
 The Gentle Annie track was used to get the hundreds of tons of Murimotu wool to Napier and later the shorter, but muddier, routes of Hales' Track and Field's Track to Wanganui were built.
 These tracks were later developed into roads for wool wagons and stage-coaches.
 By 1897 there was a coaching house at Waiouru for mail-coach passengers on the Napier-Taupō run.

-About 1904, Alfred Peters set up a post office, store and an accommodation house for travelers at Waiouru and for the 500 men who were digging the huge railway cuttings 1 km west of Waiouru.
-(Archer 2009) In 2007, Alfred Peters' descendants were still farming just east of Waiouru 100 years later.
+About 1904, Alfred Peters set up a post office, store and an accommodation house for travelers at Waiouru and for the 500 men who were digging the large railway cuttings 1 km west of Waiouru.
+(Archer 2009) In 2007, Alfred Peters' descendants were still farming a short distance east of Waiouru 100 years later.